-Thomas Archibald, PhD (Program Co-Chair) is an assistant professor and extension specialist in the Department of Agricultural, Leadership, and Community Education at Virginia Tech.
-His research and practice focus on program evaluation, evaluation capacity building (especially regarding the emergent notion of “evaluative thinking”), and research-practice integration, focusing specifically on contexts of Cooperative Extension and community education.
-He has facilitated numerous capacity building workshops around the United States and in sub-Saharan Africa.
+Thomas Archibald, Ph.D. is an associate professor and extension specialist in the Department of Agricultural, Leadership, and Community Education at Virginia Tech.
+His research and practice focus on program evaluation, evaluation capacity building (especially regarding the emergent notion of “evaluative thinking”), and research-practice integration focusing specifically on contexts of Cooperative Extension and community education.
+He has facilitated numerous capacity-building workshops around the United States and in sub-Saharan Africa.
 Archibald is a recipient of the 2013 Michael Scriven Dissertation Award for Outstanding Contribution to Evaluation Theory, Method, or Practice for his dissertation on the politics of evidence in the “evidence-based” education movement.
 In addition to being a Program Co-Chair of the OL-ECB TIG, he is a Board Member of the Eastern Evaluation Research Society.
-He received his PhD in Adult and Extension Education from Cornell University in 2013, where he was a graduate research assistant in the Cornell Office for Research on Evaluation under the direction of Bill Trochim.
+He received his Ph.D. in Adult and Extension Education from Cornell University in 2013, where he was a graduate research assistant in the Cornell Office for Research on Evaluation under the direction of Bill Trochim.
 Previously, he was a Youth Development Program Manager with Cornell Cooperative Extension of Tompkins County and an Environmental Education Volunteer with Peace Corps Gabon.

 Krisanna Machtmes, Ph.D.
 (Chair), is an associate professor, in Patton College of Education at Ohio University